Joern314/Blackjack/README.md

 ## UPDATES

+### AUTOMATIC INSTALLATION

+Firefox will look for new updates every 24 hours or so.

+### MANUAL INSTALLATION FROM SOURCE

 Any changes to `blackjack/manifest.json` and `blackjack/main.js` require you to press the `reload` text in the `about:debugging` page under "Temporary Extensions".